Jemulcrone/data-and-gis-analyst-portfolio/ReadMe.md

 ## About

-My name is Jess and I
+Hello, name is Jess and I'm a research specialist with a decade of experience working in ecology, crop, and soil labs interested in transitioning into a career in data analytics.

 ## Table of Contents